original creditor

 • They cannot make harassing calls

-• It is advised to know your rights and only repay the amount that you owe.
+• You are advised to know your rights and only repay the amount that you owe.

 Final Thoughts:

-We've to be honest here.
-If you owe any money to a creditor, you need to pay it back.
-Debt collection can be overwhelming, but by knowing your rights and the limits of the collection agent, you can navigate through the tough process.
+We've got to be honest here.
+If you owe a creditor money, you must pay it back.
+Debt collection can be overwhelming, but knowing your rights and the limits of the collection agent can help you navigate the tough process.